fdb/slarg-website/events/2023-10-21-a-day-on-carpets.md

 Three artists will ...

-Hussein Shikha will talk about the design choices he made for the new piece he will be showing at Extra City.
-He will give an insight into the conflicts and challenges he experiences. and also of course my worries about it.
+Hussein Shikha will talk about the design choices he made for the carpet piece he will be showing at Extra City.
+Why are certain elements combined?
+What do the drawing refer to?
+Apart from the themes and techniques involved, he will give an insight into the conflicts and challenges he experiences in the making process.

 \[Link to exhibition CARPETLAND]